 Trump may be a toddler overly fond of television, but his immaturity has been normalised and incoherence rationalised by allies on both sides of the Pond.
 You could not make any of this up: even Contagion—a remarkably accurate 2011 film about the response to a future global pandemic—got it wrong when casting the savvy conspiracy theorist as the peddler of useless treatments.
 The writers could hardly have expected such chaos would come from the President of the United States, and because impeachment seems to have more value on a fruit farm, a corrupt demagogue is likely to retain hold of the presidential office for another four years at a time of unprecedented calamity

-A pandemic has widened the scope for catastrophic decision-making to the point where the wealthiest country on the planet has had more cases of coronavirus than the six next most devastated countries, combined.
-Despite this, like several other nations, the US has already got to work lifting lockdown restrictions, committing untold thousands to their deaths.
+A pandemic has widened the scope for catastrophic decision-making.
+It has reached a point where the wealthiest country on the planet has had more cases of coronavirus than the six next most devastated countries, combined.
+Despite this, like several other nations, the United States has already got to work lifting lockdown restrictions, committing untold thousands to their deaths.

 Global cooperation is necessary to fight global crises, and Trump's re-election in November would hamstring effective responses; from coronavirus and the climate emergency, to racism and systemic inequality.
 The aspirations of young and old lie in tatters as mass job losses decimate a global economy void of reasonable debt restructuring to support the countries most vulnerable to Covid deaths and defaults.